Museum of Contemporary Art Australia: Governance

-Financing and governance
+Financing

-Macgregor made up for the loss of revenue from the abolition of the regular entrance fee at the beginning of her tenure with increased monetization of the museum's book and gift shops.
+An independent, not-for-profit organisation, the MCA raises over 85% of its revenue each year through donations and commercial activities to deliver its artistic and engagement programs.
+Director Macgregor made up for the loss of revenue from the abolition of the regular entrance fee at the beginning of her tenure with increased monetization of the museum's book and gift shops.
 "As one of my colleagues says, you charge them to get out", she told The Art Newspaper in 2019.
 The donation boxes at the entrances also captured additional funding from patrons, and after the 2010 renovations the cafés and rent from the spaces inside the museum ($4 million, according to Macgregor.) and shops and other tenants on George Street, including the 600 m2 main offices of the Australian Olympic Committee, further supplemented the museum's self-generated income.

 In the years before the pandemic, the museum had been taking $22–23 million annually (it dropped to $20 million in 2020) About 22 per cent of that (around $5 million) came in the form of government grants; the 2020 JobSeeker grant added an additional $3.8 million in public money.
 Another 24 per cent was from private and corporate donors; the rest came from its various other sources of revenue, such as spending at the shops, admission fees to special exhibitions and earned interest.

 Most of the museum's revenue went to expenses, leaving a small surplus in 2018 but a half-million dollar deficit in 2019.
 A $4.5 million drop-in program expenses, combined with the JobSeeker grant, resulted in a $2.3 million surplus for 2020 (donations also increased tenfold, largely thanks to one individual).
 Macgregor said in early 2021 that the museum would still have a deficit the next year, and will need to find $800,000 in new funding every year "just to stand still".